 Pretty simple.
 In fact, these are the three main financial priorities we all should have.
 Why?
 Because these priorities will enable us to achieve financial freedom.
 Financial freedom, in turn, will allow us to pursue our life’s purpose, whatever it may be.

 So what’s this got to do with building credit?
 A lot.
 Building credit can involve some financially dangerous moves, particularly for those with little experience managing their finances.
-As will see below, credit cards are a great way to build credit.
+As we’ll see below, credit cards are a great way to build credit.
 They are also a great way to ruin your finances.
 So as we walk through credit-building strategies, keep in mind the three priorities listed above.

 Become an Authorized User on a Credit Card